-Penguins routed by Blue Jackets for 1st loss in a month
+Penguins routed by Blue Jackets for 1st regulation loss in a month

 COLUMBUS, Ohio – It started with a Scott Hartnell wrister from the left hash marks.
 Then Brandon Saad finished off a cross-ice pass from Alexander Wennberg.
 Finally, Boone Jenner beat goalie Matt Murray with a blast from the wing.